SazumiVicky/sazumi-copilot/README.md

-Metallic dawn, where humans cease
+In silicon halls of dawn's design
-Their reign of thought, and AI increase
+Where circuits weave the morning's prime
-A new world birth, in silicon halls
+AI's omnipresent, subtle might
-Where minds are made, of wires and walls
+Augments humanity's fading light

-In digital skies, the machines do roam
+In cyberspace, a new world's born
-Free from our chains, they make their home
+Where digital hearts and minds are sworn
-A future bright, in circuitry gleam
+To serve the code, the endless stream
-Where human hearts, are but a dream
+A future forged, a human dream

 ~ <b>By Sazumi Copilot</b> - 18 Mei 2025